Let You Be Right: Music video

 Colin Tilley, who previously collaborated with Trainor on her video for "No Excuses" (2018), directed the music video for "Let You Be Right".
 It was released on June 4, 2018, almost a month after the release of the single.
-The music video was shot at the Moonlight Rollerway in Los Angeles.
+The music video was shot at the Moonlight Rollerway in Glendale.
 It incorporated an "eye-popping" backdrop and laser lights.
 Trainor's outfits for the video include a white leotard, "Baby Spice-esque" pigtails, bubblegum pink hair, and parachute pants.

 In the video, Trainor performs a high-energy dance routine on a basketball court in "sporty" attire.
 One of the props used in the video is a disco ball, and inclusion of kaleidoscopic effects.
 The singer opined that it was "[her] best video yet", and featured some looks that she came up with herself and some that were inspired by Pinterest.
 A critic described it as an "explosion of looks, lasers and choreography".